pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

 - Django makes it easier to build web pages using Python.
 - Django follows **MVC (model-view-controller)** architecture pattern, written in Python programming language and designed for creating easy apps with rapid development.

-# Prerequisite to install Django :
+# Prerequisite to install virtual environment Django :
 - Before learning Django, you must know the basics of Python coding.
 - Gaining a thorough understanding of another coding language can make learning Python much easier.
 - Two solid programming languages to start with are HTML and CSS